devenbansod/pcap_to_ditg/README.rst

    -  These are the IPs that are appearing in the PCAP file (as specified by ``pcap_file`` argument)
-   -  You can generate this list automatically by running the program with ``-p`` option
+   -  You can generate this list automatically by running the example program with ``-p`` option

       ::

           $ touch list_file
-          $ python pcap_to_ditg.py -p pcap_file mapper_file list_file > list_file
+          $ python run.py -p pcap_file mapper_file list_file > list_file

    -  **Note**: While running the program with ``-p`` option, the files ``mapper_file`` and ``list_file`` are not actually used but still